szomer/Message-App/README.md

 - **Node.js**: a back-end JavaScript runtime environment, runs on the V8 JavaScript Engine, and executes JavaScript code outside a web browser.

-- **Express.js**: a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
+- **Express.js**: a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 - **PostgreSQL**: a relational database management system.